We think weighting stocks based on size is passé. Weighting stocks based on volatility

 tilt to the biggest companies in the domestic investment universe.
 Thus, passive investments that track the S&P 500 typically will be dominated by the performance of a handful of mega-caps and, conversely, discount the performance of smaller constituents.

-If investors prefer a broader, rules-based approach to large-cap domestic stocks, a volatility-weighted index might be a viable alternative.
+If investors prefer a diversified, rules-based approach to large-cap domestic stocks, a risk-weighted index might be a viable alternative.

 For illustrative purposes only.
 Standard deviation is a statistical measure of volatility and is often used as an indicator of the ‘risk’ associated with a return series.
 Standard deviation of return measures the average deviations